 To sum it up, essentially we can’t have useful information from Big Data without effective processing, so Big Data relies on effective data processing.

-Data processing conversely, can benefit greatly from Big Data, that is without Big Data, data processing functions are limited to small regular data sets, and information they produce are less comprehensive.
+Data processing conversely, can benefit greatly from Big Data, that is without Big Data, data processing functions are limited to small regular data sets, and the information they produce is less comprehensive.

 So in my mind, that means, hands down, data processing wins!

 - Business Intelligence Vs Data Analytics: What’s the Difference? - December 10, 2020

 - Effective Ways Data Analytics Helps Improve Business Growth - July 28, 2020